litsakis/TerraFormDemo/README.md

     *#   Timeout="10000" //app config
     *#   ServiceUrl="https://www.google.com"//app config

+**code summary

-> code summary The main.tf  contains the basic stracture, in particular
+ - The main.tf  contains the basic stracture, in particular**

-> *Declares the working region
+ 1. Declares the working region
-> *Creates networking infrastracture using the subnet module  >>using myapp-subnet module
+ 2. Creates networking infrastracture using the subnet module  >>using  myapp-subnet module
-> *creates the sns sqs pairs (as many as we have declared in tfvars) and also create the IAM policy for the ec2 server >> using sqssnspairs
+ 3. Creates the sns sqs pairs (as many as we have declared in tfvars) and also create the IAM policy for the ec2 server >> using     sqssnspairs   module
-> module
-> *creates the ec2 server, attach in the IAM policy created before, creates the security group for ssh and http, uploads always the latest
-> version of the awsredrive app
+ 4. Creates the ec2 server, attach in the IAM policy created before, creates the security group for ssh and http, uploads always      the  latest  version of the awsredrive app

-> *demonize the app and sets up to start on  ec2 startup and generates a basic app config.json >> using webserver module
+ 5. Demonizes the app and sets up to start on  ec2 startup and generates a basic app config.json >> using webserver module
-> *set up a CloudWatch Alarm to check on ec2 health and reboot it if needed >> Open source Package used: module "ec2_instance_health_check"
+ 6. Sets up a CloudWatch Alarm to check on ec2 health and reboot it if  needed >> Open source Package used: module "ec2_instance_health_check"

 >

 >